stefanrua/gpucomp/poster.md

 ## Benchmarking and plotting

 - `lzbench`, the benchmarking program: <https://github.com/inikep/lzbench> \
-- my fork of `lzbench`, the benchmarking program: <https://github.com/stefanrua/lzbench> \
+- our fork of `lzbench`: <https://github.com/stefanrua/lzbench> \
-- `gpucomp`, the code for my plots and a report: <https://github.com/stefanrua/gpucomp>
+- `gpucomp`, the code for the plots and a report: <https://github.com/stefanrua/gpucomp>